 High blood pressure, on a regular basis, is potentially very dangerous as it can increase our risk of a number of serious conditions such as heart disease, heart attacks, strokes, kidney disease and vascular dementia.
 Therefore, it is vital that we are aware of the factors which might cause our blood pressure to be persistently high and try to find ways to reduce our risk of potential problems.
-Scientists continue to look into this area and a new study has found a link between low dietary magnesium and high blood pressure.
+Scientists continue to look into this area and a recent study has found a link between low dietary magnesium and high blood pressure.

 Details of the study